-Over 25% of Alberta’s municipalities have participated in our programs.
+Many Alberta municipalities have participated in our programs.
 These municipalities have received funding to implement energy-saving initiatives and reduce greenhouse gas emissions —and you can too!
 Learn more about how each project has saved money, saved energy, reduced greenhouse gas emissions, and more.
 From cities and towns, to villages, counties, and municipal districts—filter to find successful projects.

 Community Leagues across the City of Edmonton are tapping into the power of the sun and green energy savings.
 Six leagues completed building retrofits and installed solar PV arrays to meet their energy needs.
 The projects are expected to yield cost savings of $8,891/year and GHG reductions of 55 tonnes/year.

 The Viking Multiplex & Curling Club underwent an energy efficiency retrofit in 2013.
 After making upgrades to both mechanical and electrical systems, the project is resulting in savings of $1,690, 164 GJ, and 10 tonnes of emissions per year.

 The Town of Coronation updated the heating system of their outdoor swimming pool in 2013.
 Upgrading their existing 65% efficiency boiler to a 94% efficiency condensing model, the Town is expected to save $1,187, 250 GJ, and 13 tonnes of greenhouse gases per year.

 The Alberta Urban Municipalities Association (AUMA) purchased Alberta Municipal Place in 2009, and completed an extensive energy efficiency retrofit of the building in 2010.
 Since the retrofit, Alberta Municipal Place has become a model for how to retrofit existing buildings in order to achieve superior energy efficiency and sustainability performance.